liuning0820/local-talking-llm/README.md

 - 💧 **Watermarked Audio**: Built-in neural watermarking for authenticity

 ### Techstack
 First, you should set up a virtual Python environment.
-You have several options for this, including pyenv, virtualenv, poetry, and others that serve a similar purpose.
-Personally, I'll use Poetry for this tutorial due to my personal preferences.
+You have several options for this, including pyenv, virtualenv, poetry, uv and others that serve a similar purpose.
+Personally, I'll use uv for this tutorial due to my personal preferences.
 Here are several crucial libraries you'll need to install:

 - **rich**: For a visually appealing console output.
 - **openai-whisper**: A robust tool for speech-to-text conversion.